Hornbill-Docs/esp-config/esp-config/overview.md

 * Accessing advanced platform settings.
 * Customizing the Employee and Customer portals.
 ## Who is this for?
 This guide is for administrative users of Hornbill.
-Areas of configuration described here are only accessible by users that have administrative rights and roles.
+The areas of configuration described here are only accessible by users that have administrative rights and roles.
 ## Additional Guides
 Additional guides are available for the following.
 * Integrations